Jump to Camino Sanabrés Stages

 Pavers Even Out a BitPavers Even Out a Bit

-After 9.45 kilometers, the ancient road crosses this secondary, paved road, and continues straight on, for more ruggedness!
+After just shy of 10 kilometers, the ancient road crosses this secondary, paved road, and continues straight on, for more ruggedness!

 Cross Secondary RoadCross Secondary Road